donneyo/Contact_List/README.md

 # Contact_List
-Contact list design with GridView layout that has another activity where we can add contact
+Contact list design with GridView layout that has another activity where we can add contacts